Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Tennessee games finished over 48 points scored, its current matchup's total, 13 times (out of 17) last year.
+- Last year, Tennessee's games finished over 47 points scored, its current matchup's total, 13 (out of 17) times.

-- Nine of Indianapolis' 17 games last season went over 48 total points scored.
+- Indianapolis' games went over 47 total points scored in 11 of 17 matchups last season.

-- The average over/under the Titans had set in games last year was 2.3 more points than this outing's point total.
+- The Titans' average point total in outings last year was 50.3, 3.3 points higher than the total in this game.

-- The average over/under for Colts games in 2020 was the same as the 48 point total in this outing.
+- Colts games in 2020 averaged a total of 48.0 points, 1.0 more than the point total in this matchup.

 Titans stats and trends

-- The Titans were 3-3 ATS last season when playing as at least 5.5-point favorites.
+- The Titans were 3-3 ATS last season when playing as at least 6-point favorites.

-- Last season, the combined scoring went over the point total 12 times in Tennessee's games.

-- When Tennessee recorded more than 22.6 points last year, it was 7-5 against the spread and 10-2 overall.
+- Tennessee was 7-5 against the spread and 10-2 overall in games when it put up more than 22.6 points last season.

-- Tennessee was 6-6 against the spread and 10-2 overall when the team churned out over 332.1 yards last season.
+- In games that Tennessee churned out over 332.1 yards last season, the team was 6-6 against the spread and 10-2 overall.

-- The Titans had 12 giveaways last season, while the Colts had 25 takeaways.
+- The Titans turned the ball over 12 times last season, 13 fewer than the Colts forced turnovers (25).

 Colts stats and trends

-- Indianapolis covered eight times in 16 matchups with a spread last year.

-- The Colts covered the spread when playing as at least 5.5-point underdogs in their only opportunity last season.
+- The Colts covered the spread when playing as at least 6-point underdogs in their only opportunity last year.

-- A total of nine of Indianapolis' games last year went over the point total.

-- The Colts scored 28.2 points per game last season, comparable to the 27.4 the Titans allowed.
+- Indianapolis and its opponents combined to hit the over nine out of 16 times last year.

-- Indianapolis was 6-2 against the spread and 8-0 overall last season when the team notched more than 27.4 points.
+- Indianapolis was 6-2 against the spread and 8-0 overall last year when the team put up over 27.4 points.

-- Indianapolis was 4-3 against the spread and 5-2 overall when the team amassed over 398.3 yards last season.
+- In games that Indianapolis amassed over 398.3 yards last season, the team was 4-3 against the spread and 5-2 overall.

-- The Colts turned the ball over 15 times last season, eight fewer times than the Titans forced turnovers (23).

 Home and road insights

-- At home last year, as 5.5-point favorites or more, the Titans had two wins ATS (2-1).
+- At home last year, the Titans had two wins ATS (2-1) as 6-point favorites or greater.

 - Last year, in eight games at home, Tennessee hit the over six times.

-- Last season away from home, Indianapolis was 5-3 against the spread and 5-3 overall.
+- In away games last season, Indianapolis was 5-3 overall and 5-3 against the spread.

-- The Colts were winless ATS (0-1) on the road as 5.5-point underdogs or more.
+- Away from home, the Colts were winless ATS (0-1) as 6-point underdogs or more.

-- Last season, in eight away games, Indianapolis went over the total six times.
+- Last year, in six of eight road games Indianapolis hit the over.

 Powered by Data Skrive.